Who am I?

 Weren't you a dev?

 Most of my work career consisted in using Java, but that did not prevent me from using something else, once in a while.
-Also, that thought prompted me to learn Python, Javascript, C/C++, Go, Bash, et cetera.
+Also, that thought prompted me to learn Javascript/TypeScript, C/C++, Go, Bash, Python, et cetera.

 A worthy conclusion